Information for parents

-It is a student’s responsibility to be aware of deadlines for coursework, UCAS applications, exam re-sits, payment of college visits etc. Relevant information will be given to them by their subject and/or personal tutor, Godalming Online (the College intranet).
+It is a student’s responsibility to be aware of deadlines for coursework, UCAS applications, exam re-sits, payment of college visits etc. Relevant information will be given to them by their subject and/or personal tutor and listed on Godalming Online (the College intranet).
 Godalming Online can be accessed from wherever a student has internet access.
 Dates for parents’ evenings, exam results, term start and end etc. are posted on our calendar.

-The College has an online payment system that allows students to pay for their educational trips, exam re-sits and tickets to college events.
-This service is provided by Wisepay, download instructions on how to use Wisepay.
+The College has an online payment system via the Parents Portal.
+It allows students to pay for their educational trips, exam re-sits and College buses.

 If you are unhappy with any aspect of the education or service provided by the College, please raise this with an appropriate member of staff.
 More details in our Complaints Procedure are available to view on our Publications page.